Tencent-RTC/TUICallKit/Web/basic-react/README.md

 - If you want to learn more about the product features, you can click on the following [link](https://trtc.io/products/call).
 - If you encounter difficulties, you can refer to [FAQs](https://trtc.io/document/53565), here are the most frequently encountered problems of developers, covering various platforms, I hope you can Help you solve problems quickly.
 - For complete API documentation, see [Audio Video Call SDK API Example](https://trtc.io/document/51014): including TUICallKit (with UIKit), TUICallEngine (without UIKit), and call events Callbacks, etc.

+## FAQs

+### What is Aegis used for in the project?
+Aegis is used for performance analysis purposes only.
+If you don't need it, you can simply remove the Aegis-related code from the project without affecting its normal functionality.